pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

-:meth:`Annot.setFlags`       PDF only: changes the flags of an annotation :meth:`Annot.setRect`        PDF only: changes the rectangle of an annotation :meth:`Annot.setColors`      PDF only: changes the colors of an annotation :meth:`Annot.setOpacity`     PDF only: changes the annot's transparency :meth:`Annot.updateImage`    PDF only: applies border and color values to shown image :meth:`Annot.updateWidget`   PDF only: change an exsiting form field
+:meth:`Annot.setFlags`       PDF only: changes the flags of an annotation :meth:`Annot.setRect`        PDF only: changes the rectangle of an annotation :meth:`Annot.setColors`      PDF only: changes the colors of an annotation :meth:`Annot.setLineEnds`    PDF only: sets the line ending styles :meth:`Annot.setOpacity`     PDF only: changes the annot's transparency :meth:`Annot.updateImage`    PDF only: applies border and color values to shown image :meth:`Annot.updateWidget`   PDF only: change an exsiting form field